Deci-AI/super-gradients/documentation/source/Metrics.md

 # Metrics in SG

-The purpose of metrics is, to allow you to monitor and quantify the training process.
-Therefore, they are an essential component in every deep learning training process.
+The purpose of metrics is to allow you to monitor and quantify the training process.
+Therefore, metrics are an essential component in every deep learning training process.
 For this purpose, we leverage the [torchmetrics](https://torchmetrics.rtfd.io/en/latest/) library.
-From `torchmetrics` homepage:
+From the `torchmetrics` homepage:

     "TorchMetrics is a collection of 90+ PyTorch metrics implementations and an easy-to-use API to create custom metrics.
 It offers: